canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 27
 ```

-The number has grown again and we can now see that the `io.containerd.kata.v2` is being used.
+The number has grown again and we can now see that `io.containerd.kata.v2` is being used.

 We can also check if there are any `qemu` processes running on the Kubernetes Worker node: